Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part1.md

 ## Kraft-McMillan equation

-When we using the Huffman for entropy encoding, in general, we can only represent probabilities that are equal to two to the negative power of two.
+When we use Huffman for entropy encoding, in general, we can only represent probabilities that are equal to two to the negative power of two.
 What does it mean, and is it bad?
 Let’s briefly examine these questions.

 At start let’s look at the [Kraft–McMillan](https://en.wikipedia.org/wiki/Kraft%E2%80%93McMillan_inequality) inequality.
-It works for any B-ary system, but all the rest of formulas will assume binary system automatically.
+It works for any B-ary system, but all the rest of the formulas will assume a binary system automatically.

 $$ \sum_{x \in S} \frac{1}{2^{l(x)}} \le 1 $$

 Here, **S** is a set of our symbols or simply an alphabet, **x** is a symbol in this alphabet, and **l** is the length of code for a particular symbol.
 That is, $$S = \{x_0, x_1, x_2, \dots\}$$ and $\|C(x)\| = l(x)$.
 Accomplishing these conditions gives us the guarantee that we have codes for our symbols that we can later decode unambiguously.
-From this inequality, we can find formula for $l(x)$ of symbol.
+From this inequality, we can find a formula for $l(x)$ of the symbol.

 $$ p_i = \frac{1}{2^{l_i}}; \; 2^{l_i} = \frac{1}{p_i}; \; l_i = log_2 \frac{1}{p_i} \; or \; l_i = -log_2 \ p_i $$